-The Master Trust serves as centralized vehicle of receivables collection, as well as a vehicle for the administration and source of payment of liabilities of the Company and Total Box.
-As part of the Master Trust, specific portfolios of collection rights and collection resulting from such rights are allocated to serve as payments under specific financings of the Company having the support of the Master Trust, including the securitization program of the portfolio.
+The Master Trust serves as a centralized vehicle of receivables collection, as well as a vehicle for the administration and payment source for liabilities of the Company and Total Box.
+As part of the Master Trust, specific portfolios of collection resulting from such rights are allocated to serve as payments under specific financings of the Company having the support of the Master Trust, including the securitization program of the portfolio (see Note 11).